American Car Brands

 Navistar Logo

 Navistar is the successor of the oldest truck manufacturer, International Harvester, which appeared in 1902.
-In addition to trucks, the current company produces armored vehicles, buses (including school buses), and Ford V8 engines.
+In addition to trucks, the company currently produces armored vehicles, buses (including school buses), and Ford V8 engines.
 The company is headquartered in Warrenfield, Illinois.

 IC Bus